UPDATED: JULY 05, 2023 | 2 MIN READ

 Self-employed people are eligible to write off their health insurance premiums.
 This includes any long-term care coverage, regardless of whether they itemize or not – as long as they meet specific criteria.

 To claim your self-employed health insurance costs, you’ll want to take advantage of the “Adjustments to Income” section on Schedule 1 of your Form 1040.
 Suppose you use less than the total amount there.
 You can include the rest of your medical expenses on Schedule A. If you decide to itemize your deductions, you are susceptible to 7.5% of the Adjusted Gross Income limit.

 Where does self-employed health insurance deduction go?

 You can deduct health insurance costs from your total income on Schedule 1 of Form 1040.
-It doesn’t matter if you take the standard deduction or itemize your deductions.
+Whether you take the standard deduction or itemize your deductions doesn’t matter.
 You can still take this deduction.